treasure-data/td-android-sdk/README.md

 ```

-If you want to handle the following case, use a pair of class methods `TreasureData.startSession` and `TreasureData.endSession` for global session traking
+If you want to handle the following case, use a pair of class methods `TreasureData.startSession` and `TreasureData.endSession` for global session tracking

-* User opens the application and starts session traking.
+* User opens the application and starts session tracking.
 Let's call this session `session#0`
 * User moves to home screen and destroys the Activity
-* User reopens the application and restarts session traking within 10 seconds.
+* User reopens the application and restarts session tracking within 10 seconds.
 But you want to deal with this new session as the same session as `session#0`

 ```
 	@Override